ffang0224/ffang0224.github.io/_posts/2024-01-30-assignment2.md

 ## Introduction

 This assignment will focus on the works of writer Arthur Conan Doyle, commonly known for creating the character Sherlock Holmes, arguably the most popular fictional detective of all time.
-Specifically, we will be diving into the textual characteristics of 3 of his most known works, identifying the differences, the context and the information this data brings to our knowledge of the author.
+Specifically, we will be diving into the textual characteristics of 3 of his most known works, identifying the differences, the context, and the information this data brings to our knowledge of the author.

 ![Arthur Conan Doyle](/assets\images\arthurconandoyle.png)

 First and foremost, we will present the 3 texts we will be working with throughout the assignment, all of them extracted from [Project Gutemberg](https://www.gutenberg.org/):
 - ***A Study in Scarlet***: A novel published in 1887 that marks the first appearance of Sherlock Holmes and Dr. Watson.
-The first full-length novel that included the detective duo, it initially attracted very little public interest but later on became one of the most popular Sherlock Holmes stories.
+The first full-length novel that included the detective duo initially attracted very little public interest but later on became one of the most popular Sherlock Holmes stories.
 - ***The Adventures of Sherlock Holmes***: A collection of short stories published in 1892.
 It contains the earliest short stories featuring the detective Sherlock Holmes, earning immense popularity for both Sherlock Holmes and Dr. Watson.
 - ***The Memoirs of Sherlock Holmes***: A collection of short stories first published late in 1893.
-Initially supposed to be the last Sherlock Holmes stories, this book presents 12 stories that ultimately ends with the "death" of Sherlock Holmes.
+Initially supposed to be the last Sherlock Holmes story, this book presents 12 stories that ultimately end with the "death" of Sherlock Holmes.

 ### Rationale:
 Arthur Conan Doyle is one of the, if not the most popular writers in the history of crime fiction.
 His works transcended language and race, and his character, *Sherlock Holmes*, went on to become the most famous (fictional or not) detective of all time.\
 One of the biggest motives behind choosing his works as study subjects is the variety of content he presented throughout his career.
-In 1891, Doyle intended to kill *Sherlock Holmes*, so he raised his price to a level intended to discourage the publishers that demanded more stories.
+In 1891, Doyle intended to kill *Sherlock Holmes*, so he raised his price to a level intended to discourage the publishers that demanding more stories.
 However,  he later realized they were willing to pay even the large sums he asked, forcing him to create multiple plot twists that made *Sherlock Holmes* stories a rollercoaster of events.

 ![scarlet](/assets\images\scarlet.png)\
 *A Study in Scarlet, 1887*

 The reason behind choosing these 3 works is the similarity, yet disparity they present.
 First of all, they are not presented in the same format.
-Although ***"A Study in Scarlet*** is a full-length novel, the other 2 works are series of short stories.\
+Although ***"A Study in Scarlet*** is a full-length novel, the other 2 works are a series of short stories.\
-In addition, it is important to note the dates in which Arthur Conan Doyle published the stories.
+In addition, it is important to note the dates on which Arthur Conan Doyle published the stories.
 After ***"A Study in Scarlet***, *Sherlock Holmes* received a boost in popularity that was further accentuated with the publishing of ***The Adventures of Sherlock Holmes***.\
 Therefore, we will note certain differences in Doyle's writing style, mostly due to the sudden increase in audience and the fact that he intended to kill the character of *Sherlock Holmes* in ***The Memoirs of Sherlock Holmes***, a very sensitive plot move that forced him to focus on the character development of the detective.
 Although he did so, due to public backlash, he ultimately ended up reviving the character in further works.

 ## Analysis